LONDON MARKETS: FTSE 100 On Course For Fresh Record As Pound Stutters

 U.K. stocks rose Friday, with the blue-chip benchmark on course to set a new record, as a recent sharp drop for the pound continued to reverberate through the market.

-The move higher, which sets the FTSE 100 on track for a weekly advance, was aided by gains for shares of British Airways parent IAG after its earnings report.
-Other corporate reports were filtering in, but mainly resulted in muted stock moves.
+The move higher sets the FTSE 100 on track for a weekly advance.

 For the week, a gain of 0.9% appeared likely, after two weeks of declines.